Q&A Guide for Non-Muslim Visitors during Ramadan

 What About Children During Ramadan In Abu Dhabi?

 You should see no change for younger children who attend nursery or playgroups, though hours may be reduced.
-Children should be fed as usual when they are hungry and dressed as appropriate for the weather.
+Children should be fed as usual when they are hungry and dressed appropriately for the weather.

 Exceptions To Fasting

 There are many circumstances under which a Muslim can be exempted from fasting.
-This includes if you are pregnant, diabetic, breastfeeding, menstruating, sick, or of old age.
+This includes pregnant women, diabetics, breastfeeding mums, women who are menstruating, the sick, and those who are of old age.
 The basic premise is that you should not participate if it harms your health.

 For a non-Muslim who is pregnant or breastfeeding, you should still avoid eating or drinking in public; likewise, for children between six and 12 years, it may be allowed, but even Muslims will do this in a discreet and private way so as not to offend others.

 If you are travelling through one of the country’s major international airports, you will see full food services operating as travellers are exempt from fasting.
-(Muslims will make up any fasting days while travelling on a later date).
+(In case you are wondering, Muslims make up any fasting days while travelling on a later date).

 Breaking of the Fast – Iftar